drbean/edit/tsailin/2019APBR_english_proofing.md

 determinant of success in its efforts, through business model transition, to build its competence and business practices.
-But long-term vision and investment are needed to develop a new competitive advantage in the market (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Eng and Spickett-Jones 2009;
+But long-term vision and investment are needed to develop a new competitive advantage in the market (Liu, Liu and Lin 2008; Eng and Spickett-Jones 2009;
 Matthyssens, Vandenbempt, and Weyns 2009).
 In the transition to the OBM model, new entrants demonstrate strategic changes in and comprehensive enhancement of production work and organizational management.
 This